steve-perkins/ResumeFodder/README.md

 However, you can probably figure out most of what you need by simply reviewing the existing template files under the `templates` subdirectory.

-The big difference between this and HackMyResume is that this uses [Go templates](https://golang.org/pkg/text/template/), rather than the [Handlebars](http://handlebarsjs.com/) template engine.
+The big difference between this and HackMyResume is that ResumeFodder uses [Go templates](https://golang.org/pkg/text/template/), rather than the [Handlebars](http://handlebarsjs.com/) template engine.
 There are some differences, but both engines essentially involve directives and values wrapped by double-curly-braces.